nickisnoble/slashdown/README.md

-# LayoutDown
+# SlashDown

-Layout down is aimed to be similar to markdown, but allowing one to represent hierarchy easily.
+SlashDown is aimed to be similar to markdown, but allowing one to represent hierarchy easily.

 ## Target

-LayoutDown isn't anywhere near ready, but the initial target is as follows:
+SlashDown isn't anywhere near ready, but the initial target is as follows:

 ### Input
 ```
 /hero marketing

   # This is an example
-  LayoutDown uses markup to create layout.
+  SlashDown uses markup to create structure.

 // This is a comment
 /columns 3 equal